Thursday, March 31, 2016

 Speccy aesthetics?

-Visually, this is a joy with old-fashioned graphical values that takes me back.
-In fact, I'm transported to 1985 with its authentic style which has been updated yet preserved using a gorgeous palette that isn't over the top.
-In the 80s, isometric games were the in-thing and this was one of the most beautiful examples of that genre.
+Visually, this is a joy with old-fashioned styles.
+In fact, I'm transported to 1985 by its authentic style that is updated yet preserved using a gorgeous palette that isn't over the top.
+In the 80s, isometric games were the in-thing and this was one of the best examples of that genre.
 The sprites are as crazy as ever, making you appreciate the finer details of what was achieved.
-Better still, the ST has taken the original idea and bettered it.
+The ST has taken the original and bettered it.

-As for the audio, in-game music would have completely spoilt the atmosphere and been something I would have muted.
+As for the audio, in-game music would have spoilt the atmosphere and been something I would have muted.
 Highway Encounter is all about careful planning and strategy so it has to be sound effects.
-Thankfully, they are made from samples and perfectly futuristic for all the zapping that is needed.
+Thankfully, they are made from samples and perfectly futuristic for the zapping.
 It sounds great and I love it!

 Those guys are almost too cute to kill.
 But let's kill 'em anyhow.
 Do you see a theme here?